-COVID-19 has had, and may continue to have, negative impacts on economic conditions in the United States and worldwide.
+The COVID-19 pandemic has had, and may continue to have, negative impacts on economic conditions in the United States and worldwide.
 A public health pandemic, such as the COVID-19 pandemic, may negatively impact our business, distribution centers, customers, suppliers, employees and third party shipping providers.
-We have incurred, and may in the future incur, additional freight and container costs and may also continue to incur increased costs relating to workforce shortages, overtime charges, and detention costs at one or more of our distribution center.
+We have incurred in the past, and may in the future incur, additional freight and container costs and may also continue to incur increased costs relating to workforce shortages, overtime charges, and detention costs at one or more of our distribution center.
 Prolonged effects of COVID-19, or a future pandemic, could also potentially disrupt our operations through, but not limited to, shipping container shortages, transportation delays, and changes in our operating procedures, including the need for additional cleaning and safety protocols.

-During fiscal year 2022, we recorded a net loss, and our net losses may continue in the future.
+During fiscal year 2023, we recorded a net loss, and our net losses may continue in the future.